-Briefly, I want to address the difference between a Calorie and a Kilocalorie: There is none!
+First, I want to address the difference between a Calorie and a Kilocalorie: There is none!
 While a calorie (not the lowercase c) is a very small unit of measurement, Calories (with a capital C) is 1,000 calories.
 Otherwise, every value on a nutrition label would be multiplied by 1,000.
 Can you imagine how challenging it would be to understand a nutrition label if a typical recommended daily intake was 2 million instead of 2,000 calories per day?
-For the purposes of nutrition, whenever you see Calories, just know that a Kilocalorie and a Calorie is the same thing.
+For the purposes of nutrition, whenever you see Calories, know that a Kilocalorie and a Calorie are the same thing.

 Let’s start with the nutrition label as this can be an area of confusion for the general population.
 Important concepts include serving size vs. servings per container and percent of calories coming from fat, protein or carbs.
-Many people mistakenly believe that the nutrition facts are describing the whole package, but it’s actually just one serving.
-Also, it’s important to look at the breakdown of calorie content to determine what types of nutrient are in a given food.
+Many people mistakenly believe that the nutrition facts are describing the whole package, but it’s just one serving.
+Also, it’s important to look at the breakdown of calorie content to determine what types of nutrients are in a given food.
 Here are some examples:

 Determining Calories per Serving and Calories from Fat, Protein and Carbohydrates:

 - Determine Calories Per Package

 - Locate Calories per serving and multiply by the number of servings.
 In this case, there is only one serving, so the number of calories is the same as the number of calories in the package.
 However, that is not always the case so help your clients be aware.